• Home

 Can I make these without bacon?

 Yes.
-The rolls still taste good without it.
+The rolls still taste great without it.

 How do I know when they’re done?

-Color.
-You want deep golden brown, not light tan.
+Your focus is deep golden brown; not light tan.

 The bottom of the rolls should be set and firm, not doughy, when you lift one with a spatula.
 If the tops are browning faster than you’d like, tent loosely with foil for the last few minutes.